 - -00: No optimization.
 All operands take their long forms, if a short form is not specified, except conditional jumps.
-This is intended to match NASM 0.98 behavior. - -O1: Minimal optimization.
+This is intended to match NASM 0.98 behavior. - -01: Minimal optimization.
 As above, but immediate operands which will fit in a signed byte are optimized, unless the long form is specified.
-Conditional jumps default to the long form unless otherwise specified.
+Conditional jumps default to the long form unless otherwise specified. - -Ox (where x is the actual letter x): Multipass optimization.
+Minimize branch offsets and signed immediate bytes, overriding size specification unless the strict keyword has been used (see section

-• -Ox (where x is the actual letter x): Multipass optimization.
-Minimize branch offsets and signed immediate bytes, overriding size specification unless the strict keyword has been used (see section 3.7).
+3.7).
 For compatability with earlier releases, the letter x may also be any number greater than one.
 This number has no effect on the actual number of passes.

-The -Ox mode is recommended for most uses.
+The -Ox mode is recommended for most uses, and is the default since NASM 2.09.